auth0/angular2-jwt/README.md

 ## Sending Authenticated Requests

-If you wish to only send a JWT on a specific HTTP request rather than on all requests, you can use the `AuthHttp` class.
+If you wish to only send a JWT on a specific HTTP requests, you can use the `AuthHttp` class.

 ```js
 // app.ts